Engineering Economics 1

 1. Economy definition, Microeconomy nad Macreoconomy, Microeconomic Concepts: scarcity, resources, opportunity costs, Normative and Positive Economy, Factors of Production, The Production Possibilities Curve

-2. Suply; Demand; Demand, Suply, and their Equlibrium
+2. Suply, Demand, Demand, Suply, and Equlibrium

 3. Curves of Demand and Supply - Shifts, Government Intervention in Market Prices: Price Floors and Price Ceilings, Externalities and public goods, Market

-4. Elasticity - Definition - A Measure of Response, The Price Elasticity of Demand, Responsiveness of Demand to Other Factors, Income Elasticity of Demand, Cross Price Elasticity and Types of Goods, Price Elasticity of Supply
+4. Definition - A Measure of Response, The Price Elasticity of Demand, Responsiveness of Demand to Other Factors, Income Elasticity of Demand, Cross Price Elasticity and Types of Goods, Price Elasticity of Supply

-5. Utility Theory, Utility Maximization and Demand, Indifference Curves, Budget line, Indifference Curves and Budget line: Consume Choice
+6. Utility Theory, Utility Maximization and Demand, Indifference Curves, Budget line, Indifference Curves and Budget line: Consume Choice

 8. Midterm exam

-9. Perfect competition: A Model, Output Determination in the Short Run, Perfect Competition in the Long Run, The Nature of Monopoly, The Monopoly Model, Assessing Monopoly
+10. Perfect competition: A Model, Output Determination in the Short Run, Perfect Competition in the Long Run, The Nature of Monopoly, The Monopoly Model, Assessing Monopoly

-10. Monopolistic Competition: Competition Among Many, Advertising and Price Discrimination, Oligopoly: Competition Among the Few, Game Theory
+11. Monopolistic Competition: Competition Among Many, Advertising and Price Discrimination, Oligopoly: Competition Among the Few, Game Theory

 15. Final exam